zuplo/docs/docs/articles/monetization-webhook-setup.md

 :::tip

-The test Stripe credit card number is `4242 4242 4242 4242` with any future date as the expiration and any three digits as the CVC.
+In test mode, use Stripe test credit card number `4242 4242 4242 4242`.
+Set any future date as the expiration and any three digits as the CVC.

 :::

-4. Once you have completed the checkout, you will be returned to your Developer Portal.
+4. Once you have completed the checkout, you will be redirected to your Developer Portal.
 After a few seconds, you should see your subscription page with your API Key.

 ![Successful subscription](../../public/media/monetization-webhook-setup/image-3.png)

-5. Return to the Zuplo Portal and open the **Logs** tab.
+5. Return to your Zuplo project and open the **Logs** tab.
 Notice the logs that show information about the incoming webhook.

 :::tip